kippnorcal/google_classroom/README.md

 PAGE_SIZE=The number of items to page at once.

 # Email notification variables
-# OPTIONAL: Set DISABLE_MAILER to "YES" if you do not want email notifications to be sent.
+# Set DISABLE_MAILER to "YES" if you do not want email notifications to be sent.
 DISABLE_MAILER=
 SENDER_EMAIL=
 SENDER_PWD=